Panning for Gold: Expanding Domain-Specific Knowledge Graphs with General Knowledge: Experiments

 \subsubsection{DKGF Benchmarks}

 Currently, there is no benchmark that effectively studies and evaluates the DKGF task.
+To this end, we construct six new DKGF benchmark datasets across a diverse set of critical fields (Political, Biomedical, Academic, and Business) to support comprehensive knowledge integration and cross-domain evaluation.
+As shown in~\autoref{tab:stats}, the DKGs are drawn from highly specialized databases: ICEWS provides data on temporal political events capturing evolving geopolitical relationships; within the biomedical domain, DrugBank~\cite{DrugBank} offers rich biochemical and pharmacological knowledge critical for drug discovery, while UMLS \cite{UMLS} encapsulates complex medical and clinical concepts; OpenAlex~\cite{OpenAlex} catalogs a massive scale of academic entities and scientific literature; and Crunchbase \cite{Crunchbase} structures business, investment, and financial entities.

-To this end, we construct two new DKGF benchmarks, i.e., \icewswiki and \icewsyago, designed to support knowledge integration and application across domains.
-As shown in~\autoref{tab:stats}, the DKG is drawn from the Integrated Crisis Early Warning System (ICEWS) database, which provides data on temporal political events that capture evolving geopolitical relationships among political actors.
-General knowledge comes from Wikidata and YAGO, both of which are high-quality, large-coverage resources that provide rich background facts and entity attributes.
-During dataset construction, we align and fuse cross-domain knowledge by incorporating relevant information from Wikidata and YAGO into ICEWS.
-This process mitigates the incompleteness of domain knowledge, improves multidimensional event understanding, and offers more comprehensive data support for knowledge reasoning and applications in integrated crisis early warning tasks.
+General knowledge is sourced from Wikidata~\cite{DBLP:conf/semweb/ErxlebenGKMV14}, YAGO~\cite{YAGO}, and DBpedia~\cite{DBpedia}, all of which are high-quality, large-coverage resources that provide rich background facts and entity attributes.
+During dataset construction, we align and fuse cross-domain knowledge by incorporating highly relevant information from these comprehensive GKGs into the respective DKGs.
+This process mitigates the inherent incompleteness of specialized domain knowledge, improves multidimensional entity understanding, and offers robust data support for downstream knowledge reasoning and applications across multiple disciplines.
+Due to space limitations, further construction details and data are available in our anonymous repository\footnote{\url{https://anonymous.4open.science/r/DKGF_1-D85B} }.